RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/GNN/GNN.md

 ### Question:

-Can we feed the GCN network into deep FFN and what are the problems?
+1. Can we feed the GCN network into deep FFN and what are the problems ?

+2. What are the relations between GCN, CNN and RNN ?
+Can GCN be more superior than tree-LSTM?

 Let's X_{in} = [X, A] denote the input of deep FNN, X and A indicate feature matrix and ajacent matrix, respectively.
 The problems are: